-Since Georgia’s accession to the Council of Europe on 27 April 1999 as its 41st member state, the main objective of co-operation activities has been to support the country in honouring its statutory obligations and specific commitments as a Council of Europe member state, in order to improve democracy, human rights and the rule of law in the country.
-The CoE Action Plan for Georgia 2013-2015 was adopted by the Committee of Ministers in October 2013 following consultations between the Georgian authorities and the CoE.
+Since Georgia’s accession to the Council of Europe, its main objective of co-operation activities has been to support the country in honouring its statutory obligations and specific commitments as a Council of Europe member state, in order to improve democracy, human rights and the rule of law in the country.
+The Council of Europe Action Plan for Georgia 2013-2015 was adopted by the Committee of Ministers in October 2013 following consultations between the Georgian authorities and the Council of Europe.

 Status of co-operation

-The basis of the Action Plan is the principle of the shared responsibility for the Council of Europe and the 47 member states to improve implementation of the European Convention on Human Rights.
-Overall, this four-year Action Plan will build on the achievements of the previous Action Plan.
-It will contribute to strengthening democratic security in Georgia through development and effective implementation of the policies and legislation in the following areas where the Council of Europe provides added value:
+The basis of the Action Plan is the principle of shared responsibility of the Council of Europe and the 47 member states to improve implementation of the European Convention on Human Rights.
+Overall, this four-year Action Plan will build on the achievements of the previous one.
+It will strengthen democratic security in Georgia by developing and effectively implementing policies and legislation in a number of areas where the Council of Europe provides added value:

-Protecting and promoting human rights and dignity; ensuring social rights;
+- protection and promotion of human rights and dignity;

-Strengthening democratic governance at national and local level;
+- strengthening democratic governance at both national and local levels;

 The Council of Europe will also support implementation of the 2014-2020 National Human Rights Strategy.